Children's Hospital is part of the UPMC family.

 The Creative and Expressive Arts Therapy programs works to provide a holistic and interdisciplinary approach to our patients and their families and two music therapists.
 We use therapeutic treatment designed to assist children and adolescents in coping with symptoms, stress, and traumatic experiences.
 These interventions are tailored to meet the social, emotional, and physical needs of patients and their families in order to cope, heal, and find hope.
 Our therapists offer personalized approaches to a child's traditional medical treatment, helping kids reduce fear, anxiety, and pain.
 The creative and expressive arts team is dedicated to working with the patients and families to tell their story through music and art, creating a masterpiece of hope.

 Flashes of Hope, a non-profit organization, creates uplifting portraits of children fighting life threatening illnesses.
-Sessions are held once a month at Children's Hospital of Pittsburgh of UPMC.
+Sessions are held once a month at UPMC Children's Hospital of Pittsburgh.

 While hospitalized, a child may miss a significant amount of school.
 Supporting normalization in the hospital and so children won’t fall behind in their education; school tutoring is available for children who qualify.
 Your Child Life Specialist will coordinate the details for you and provide additional information.